Skip to main content

 Georgetown’s location along the Potomac River makes it one of the prettiest places to dine in all of DC.
 A picturesque view of the Kennedy Center along the banks of the river accompanies diners at restaurants like Sequoia, Tony & Joe’s Seafood Place and Nick’s Riverside Grill, all serving up delectable seafood (and all extremely popular for outdoor happy hours in the summer).

-One of the favorite waterfront restaurants in Georgetown, Fiola Mare, from local chef and restaurateur Fabio Trabocchi, continues to make waves for its to-die-for seafood and power list of diners (from Barack Obama and Joe Biden to a former James Bond, Pierce Brosnan).
-Farmers Fishers Bakers (from the minds behind uber-popular Founding Farmers) also has an address at the Georgetown harbor.
-The restaurant’s menus are all great, but it’s the extensive brunch buffet that has guests clamoring for weekend reservations (Trust us.
-Don’t miss the cinnamon buns).
+Fiola Mare, a favorite waterfront spot from local chef and restaurateur Fabio Trabocchi, continues to make waves with its to-die-for seafood and power list of diners, from Barack Obama, Joe Biden and Oprah Winfrey to a former James Bond in Pierce Brosnan.
+Farmers Fishers Bakers (from the minds behind the uber-popular Founding Farmers) also has an address at Washington Harbor.
+All of their menus are fantastic, but it’s the extensive brunch buffet that has guests clamoring for weekend reservations.
+Trust us—don’t miss the cinnamon buns.

 Elite Eating at Hotel Restaurants